 This course presents a study of the tissues of the periodontium in both health and disease.
-Areas of discussion include periodontal anatomy, disease classification, etiology, clinical examination, treatment planning, initial therapy and chemo therapeutics.
+Areas of discussion include periodontal anatomy, disease classification, etiology, clinical examination, treatment planning, initial therapy and chemo thera-

-Prerequisites: BIO 135, 136, DHY 100, 101, 102, 103, 104, 105.
+Prerequisites: BIO 135, 136, DHY 100,

-Coreguisites: DHY 111, 112, 114, 115.
+Corequisites: DHY 111, 112, 114, 115.